 What You Can Do

 How do we win against a powerful industry?
 It takes a village of dedicated advocates just like you to stand up and speak your truth.
 Join us.

 Our Successes So Far

 Upstream was in support of the 2013 Bill dedicating 10% of available Tobacco Master Settlement Agreement (TMSA) funds toward tobacco prevention to keep cigarettes and other tobacco products out of the hands of our kids.
-A significant increase in the tax on tobacco products, and subsequently the price, is one of the most effective ways to reduce tobacco use and its associated public health harms and health care costs, while also generating considerable new revenue.
-Oregon has received $124 million of TMSA funds this legislative session—$4 million to tobacco prevention, $4 million for physical education, and $116 million to CCOs.
+Oregon has received $124 million of TMSA funds in the 2013 legislative session—$4 million to tobacco prevention, $4 million for physical education, and $116 million to CCOs - which Oregon has maintained through 2015.
 In addition, Oregon received $34 million in State General Funds, $30 million of which will go to Health System transformation for CCOs and $4 million to school-based health centers.